The Book, Unfolded (Part 1)

 Why don’t we kiss our books anymore?

 In approaching the book, Hara prefers not to classify the printed book in opposition to digital media, but rather to define it as one available information format — one of an increasing number of formats available to the reader — for which he has both fondness and respect.
-Rather than making predictions about the book, Hara grounds his understanding of the changing role of the book in observation.
+Rather than making predictions about the book, Hara grounds his understanding of the changing role of the book in the present via observation.
 Observation is the foundation of good design.
-Hara evaluates the book’s current effectiveness as a medium (he finds it still effective today) as well as the inherent appeal of paper itself, a material Hara loves so much that he considers it to be one of the three greatest inventions of all time.
+Hara evaluates the book’s continued effectiveness as a medium as well as the inherent appeal of paper itself, a material Hara loves so much that he considers it to be one of the three greatest inventions of all time.
 Hara suggests that when paper was the default medium for communication, it was an “unconscious surface” but it may be that, “today, paper, stepping down from the principal role of medium and freed from practical duties, can once again be allowed the charming behaviour of its intrinsic nature: a material.”

 In contrast to these deeply reverential readers, people born into the newly post-Gutenberg Europe of the 16th century began to have the luxury of treating the book as an accessible object.
 This was a generational shift.
 With diminished paper prices, commercial publishing flourished, creating an expanding market and a new appetite for content written in the vernacular.
 Private citizens began to build small libraries of their own, something which became increasingly fashionable as the century after the invention of the printing press wore on.